 CU: Talent loads the annealing buffer into the chip loading well.

-Add 6 microliters of the sequencing enzyme and 60 microliters of the 50 percent annealing buffer into a new 1.5-milliliter tube.
+Add 60 microliters of the 50 percent annealing buffer and 6 microliters of the sequencing enzyme into a new 1.5-milliliter tube.
 Mix by pipetting up and down [1].
 Slowly pipette 65 microliters of this mixed solution into the chip loading well, avoiding bubbles [2].

 MED: Talent adds the sequencing enzyme and the annealing buffer into a 1.5-ml tube and pipettes up and down few times.